LyndonChin/LFNotes/kotlin/books/kotlin-in-action.md

 If you specify the name of an argument in a call, you should also specify the names for all the arguments after that, to avoid confusion.

+## Programming with lambdas

+*Lambda expressions*, or simply *lambdas*, are essentially small chunks of code that can be passed to other functions.